deepesdl/deepesdl-doc/docs/datasets/datastores.md

 dataset = store.open_data('black-sea-1x1024x1024.zarr')
 ```

+### Contribute datacubes to the public

+If you have created your own dataset and wish to make it available to the
+public in the **deep-esdl-public** cloud bucket, that's fantastic!
+For onboarding new data cubes to deep-esdl-public, you need to make sure
+your dataset creation is documented and reproducible, and that the
+documentation is accessible.
+This can be e.g. your own GitHub repository, or
+you could contribute to the [DeepESDL cube-gen repository](https://github.com/deepesdl/cube-gen).

 ## xcube CMEMS data store
 The xcube Copernicus Marine Data Store (CMEMS) data store allows for reading and
 exploring data from the